Find the answers to the most frequently asked questions and follow links for more details

 The Loveland Ski Club is an organization dedicated to the training of young athletes in the discipline of alpine ski racing.
 For more information, visit the Ski Club’s website.

 Loveland offers free snow cat rides along the continental divide in the Ridge Cat.
 Find all the information on the Ridge Cat Page and get your free Ridge Cat access card from the Basin Season Pass Office.
-The Loveland Ridge Cat will not be operating for the 2020/21 season due to COVID.

 With expansive terrain and some of the most snow in Colorado, our stats are pretty impressive.
 Check out all the numbers on our Mountain Stats Page.